Our customer service will be closed from 11:30 AM on August 27, 2024.

 We process the following categories of personal data about you:

-Name, e-mail, telephone number, registration number (if you use "look-up") and other information that your enquiry may relate to, including the registration number and reference number of the administrative fixed penalty notice if you are asking about an administrative fixed penalty notice that you have been issued, as well as your vehicle's location data.
+Name, e-mail, phone number, registration number (if you use the "lookup" function on the website), and other information related to your inquiry, including license plate and the reference number of the fixed-penalty if you inquire about a fixed-penalty you have received, and your vehicle's location data.

 Purpose

-When you contact the Low Emission Zone customer service, including for example via e-mail, we collect data about you for the purpose of processing your enquiry.
+When you contact the Miljøzoner's customer service, including, for example via e-mail, we collect information about you to handle the inquiry.

 This information is collected directly from you.